superfunteam/spotify-xm/README.md

      id: 'my-station-id',
      name: 'My Station Name',
      description: 'Station description',
-     image: 'stations/my-station.png', // or 'placeholder.jpg'
+     image: 'placeholder.jpg', // Fallback only - playlist cover will be used
      type: 'playlist',
      playlistId: 'YOUR_PLAYLIST_ID_HERE'
    }
    ```

-3. **Add Station Cover Image** (optional):
+3. **Cover Images**:
-   - Add a cover image to the `stations/` directory
+   - The app will automatically fetch and display the playlist's cover art
-   - Recommended size: 1000x1556px (aspect ratio 9:14)
+   - The `image` field serves as a fallback if the playlist has no cover
-   - Update the `image` field in the station configuration
+   - No need to create custom station images for playlist-based stations

 ### Example: Adding a 2000s Station